arunisaac/globus-weblinks/README.md

 This python script is a quick hack to download data from Globus via HTTPS and without having to set up any Globus-specific tools.
 This is convenient if you simply want to download data from a Globus collection, and don't wish to set up their complex proprietary tooling.

+# How it works

+We use [globus-sdk](https://pypi.org/project/globus-sdk/) to traverse the file tree in our Globus collection and obtain HTTPS links for them.
+Then, we download the files authenticating using cookies extracted from the Globus web app.

+Really, this is hacky abuse of the single file HTTPS download links that the Globus web app provides.
+Doing everything through globus-sdk would be preferable, but I haven't figured out how.
+And, it works for now.

 # Dependencies

 [globus-sdk](https://pypi.org/project/globus-sdk/) and requests are the only dependencies.
 The easiest way to obtain them is to use GNU Guix.
 You will need the [guix-bioinformatics channel](https://git.genenetwork.org/guix-bioinformatics/about/).